antoinemineau/pokesniperswarner/README.md

 # PokeSnipersWarner
-Php class that calls http://pokesnipers.com API and warns you when finding powerful pokemons :
+Php class that calls http://pokesnipers.com API and warns you when finding powerful pokemons.

+It will beep 5 times when pokemons matching your IV is found.

 ![PokeSnipersWarner screenshot](https://raw.githubusercontent.com/antoinemineau/pokesniperswarner/master/examples/screenshot.png)